billdueber/robotlibrarian/_posts/2014-10-02-schemaless-solr-with-dynamicfield-and-copyfield.md

 * Meanwhile, the second `copyField` *also* matches our original `title_t_s`.
 It uses what matched against the `*` in the source (`title`, again) to create a new field just called `title`.
 * Now we have a new field called `title` not matching any declared field, so it runs down the list of `dynamicField` definitions until it hits our stopgap at the end: a stored, nonindexed string.

+Yeah, like that wasn't confusing.

-So, what we end up with field-wise is:
+The result is what's important, though.
+What we end up with field-wise is:

 * `title_t_s` disappearing into the ether.
 It's just gone.
 * `title_t`, an indexed text field